gappeah/YouTube-MP4-Downloader-Pro/README.md

-## Youtube To MP4 Dowloader Pro
+## Youtube Downloader Pro

 **A Python script to download YouTube videos and audio with optional merging**

 ### Overview

 This script utilizes the PyTube and moviepy libraries to effortlessly download YouTube videos and audio files.
 It provides options to choose the desired download quality, including audio-only, 360p, 720p, 1080p, 1440p, and 2160p.
-For higher resolution videos, it automatically merges the video and audio streams using moviepy to create a complete video file.
+For higher-resolution videos, it automatically merges the video and audio streams using moviepy to create a complete video file.

 ### Requirements